SambhavS/Halite3/README.md

 # Halite 3 Bot (Greedy Heurestic Approach)
-Here's the Python code for my Halite 3 bot.
+Here's the Python code for my Halite 3 bot, as well as a summary of my strategy.
 Halite 3 was a programming competition hosted by Two Sigma where bots control turtles that fight to collect the maximum amount of halite, the game currency.

 I placed #655 out of just over 4000 entrants, putting me narrowly in the top sixth.
 Also, I think I got the highest rank of the (not-that-many) Berkeley undergrads who competed this year.
 Here's my profile: https://halite.io/user/?user_id=8525